-Equity analysis, in collaboration with appropriate partners, focused on initial equity impact assessments of the proposed projects and strategies, and population characteristic
+Equity analysis, in collaboration with appropriate partners, focused on initial equity impact assessments of the proposed projects and strategies, and population characteristic adoption of revised or new policies, guidelines, and/or standards.

-6 The plan development included an assessment of current policies, plans, guidelines, and/or standards to identify opportunities to improve how processes prioritize safety

-The plan discusses implementation through the adoption of revised or new policies, guidelines, and/or standards.
+6 The plan development included an assessment of current policies, plans, guidelines, and/or standards to identify opportunities to improve how processes prioritize safety The plan discusses implementation through the adention of revised or new policies, guidelines.